 - Create another Standard Surface shader and assign it to the floor.
 Assign file maps to the Base Color, the Specular and the Bump map.
 Increasing the Specular Weight to around 0.3 will give the appearance that the floor is shiny.
 Increasing the Roughness will blur the reflections in the floor and give a more natural appearance.
 Try using a low value like 0.2.

 - Now let's create a stained glass window effect.
 When rendering transparent objects with Arnold, you must ensure that Opaque is disabled.
 In the Arnold section of the attribute editor for the windows disable the Opaque switch.

 Further information about rendering glass surfaces can be found here.

-- To soften the shadows we need to increase the size of the light.
+- To soften the shadows, we need to increase the size of the light.
 As in the real world, the larger the light becomes, the softer the shadow appears.
 Under the Arnold section of the point light, increase the Radius to around 1.0.
 You should notice the shadows look softer and attenuate much more realistically.

 - Next, create a Spot Light and rotate it so that it is pointing up at the columns on the first floor.
 This will be our up lighter.
 Change the color to a light warm orange.
-Open the Cone Angle to around 60 and increase the Penumbra angle in order to soften the edges of the light.
+Open the Cone Angle to around 60 and increase the Penumbra angle to soften the edges of the light.
 Increase the Intensity and Exposure to around 7.0.

 - Choose a position for your render camera.
 Select the camera and scroll down to Arnold in the Attribute Editor.
-Next to Camera Type, you should see the word perspective.
+Next, to Camera Type, you should see the word perspective.
 Try changing it to fisheye.
 This will give the appearance that there is a fisheye lens attached to the camera.